Telehealth Clinic

 Social Worker

-Connie is an Accredited Mental Health Social Worker with 25 years’ experience providing therapeutic interventions.
-She supports adults, couples and families to manage life transitions, trauma, grief and loss, employment issues, mental illness and disability.
-Connie embraces the richness of client differences and individual narratives.
-She takes a strengths-based, respectful, empowering, non-judgemental, LGTBIQA+ supporting, neurodiverse affirming, evidence-based approach.
+Connie is an Accredited Mental Health Social Worker with 25 years’ experience providing counselling.
+She provides adults, couples and families with safe, respectful, empowering, trauma-informed, neurodiverse affirming, LGTBIQA+ supporting, non-judgemental and evidence-based therapy.
+Connie embraces the richness of individual differences while co-creating new narratives with clients through therapy.
 Therapeutic approaches include Narrative Therapy, Psychodynamic, Feminist and Systems approaches, CBT / ACT mindfulness, couples and family therapy.
 Connie is a Victorian leader in responding to family violence and disasters and is a continuing researcher at the University of Melbourne.
 Outside of work Connie can be found hanging out at the beach, going on very slow jogs, or reading / listening to a good book.
 Ideally all three at once.

 Dr Hunter Mulcare